Mr-Coxall/Java-Swing-Template/README.md

 # Java Swing Template

 This template lets you code Java Swing projects in Codespaces and have a "window" to show the resulting GUI in.
+To create your own GitHub Repo and Codespace from this template, click on the green "Use this template" button above and to the right.
+Then select "Create repository from template" and fill in the name you would like your new Gitub Repo to have.

 **NOTE**: This Codespace will take over 4 minutes to "build" the very first time, please be patient!